kyang5/coursedescriptions/source/careerpaths.rst

 =================================

 The three MS degrees have many electives and
-choices give much flexibility for all kinds of more specific interests.
+choices to give much flexibility for all kinds of more specific interests.
 Some collections of courses suggested for the more common interests and career paths are listed briefly below with links to fuller descriptions of individual ones.